 Experience & Skills

 To be an effective Podiatrist, these professionals must have strong critical-thinking skills.
 This ability enables Podiatrists to correctly diagnose patients and develop treatment plans.
-Effective interpersonal and communication skills are crucial as Podiatrists must interact not only with patients but also with other healthcare professionals.
+Effective interpersonal and communication skills are crucial as Podiatrists must interact not only with patients but also with other healthcare professionals, including Radiologic Technologists, Anesthesiologists and Physical Therapists.
 Oftentimes, patients who are experiencing podiatric problems are concerned or fearful, and a Podiatrist will need to help calm their fears while, at the same time, working towards care solutions.

 “The best skill to have as a Podiatrist is good bedside manner,” Peng stressed.
 “A great bedside manner can make or break a patient visit.
 You can have great surgical skills but a terrible bedside manner and it will make seeing more patients difficult.”